 This is one of the most advanced loft ladders we offer.
 The unique telescopic design allows for installation into the tightest of spaces.
 It’s also spring-assisted with extra deep treads for ease of use.

-The LWK loft ladder by Fakro is by far our most popular ladder to install.
+The LWK loft ladder by Fakro, is one of our most popular ladders to install.
 It comes with a handrail, non-slip treads and a white finished hatch.
 This should be your first choice if you’re looking for a basic but elegant timber loft ladder!

 The LWS timber folding loft ladder comes pre-mounted onto an insulated, draught-proof but unfinished trapdoor and hatch.
 It’s ideal for people looking for a fully integrated ladder but who wish to finish in a colour of their choice.
 Supplied in either a 3 section or 4 section design, depending on the size of the hatch.